mabelvj/doc.scrapinghub.com/api/logs.rst

 ======= ===================================================
 message Log message.
-level   Log level as defined in the Python logging library. time    UNIX timestamp of the message.
+level   Log level as defined in the Python logging library. time    UNIX timestamp of the message, in milliseconds.
 ======= ===================================================

 logs/:project_id/:spider_id/:job_id